 - Take charge of your sexual health by using protection; having open communication with your partner(s); getting tested for STDs and getting routine physical exams.
 Call 319-273-2009 to make an appointment at the Student Health Clinic.

 Seeking to expand knowledge, skills and creative abilities.

 How can I become intellectually well on campus?

-- Visit the The Learning Center in the ITTC for tutoring and learning services, subject specific study skills, & assistance with educational planning.
+- Visit The Learning Center in Rod Library for tutoring and learning services, subject specific study skills, & assistance with educational planning.

 - Take advantage of the research help at the Rod Library.
 Ask questions about topics such as: finding journal articles, using databases, or making the best use of other Rod Library services & resources.

 - Talk to your Academic Advisor.
 Your Academic Advisor's name is listed on your STUDENT CENTER within MyUNIverse.